rrthomas/pdfjam-extras/README.md

 They all are intended as _example_ templates of scripts that end-users can make, in order to apply `pdfjam` conveniently on their specific tasks.

-I find that I now cannot support these 'wrapper' scripts as part of the **pdfjam** package --- mainly because what people want from them seems to vary so much.
+I now cannot support these 'wrapper' scripts as part of the **pdfjam** package --- mainly because what people want from them seems to vary so much.
 This results in quite a lot of questions and bug reports or feature requests, which most often I don't know how to handle.
 I don't actually use most of